exasol/dynamodb-virtual-schema/doc/exampleWithToJson.md

 }
 ```

-This will be mapped to a Exasol table like:
+We map this table to an Exasol table in the following way:

 ```
 CREATE TABLE BOOKS (